 The aircraft boasts business aviation’s first circadian rhythm-based lighting system in order to fight jet lag.
 If you combine this with the quiet cabin and maximum cabin altitude of 5,680 feet, you get an aircraft that guarantees you arrive at your destination with minimum jet lag.

 As you would expect, just off the master suite you will find the en suite bathroom.
 Here you will find a stand-up shower to help you relax during flight.

 1) Gulfstream G700 – $75 Million

-Claiming the spot in the list of the most expensive private jet is the Gulfstream G700, coming in at a list price of $75 million before options.
+Claiming the top spot on the list of the most expensive private jets is the Gulfstream G700, coming in at a list price of $75 million before options.

 The Rolls-Royce engines are able to power the G700 to a maximum cruise speed of 516 knots and to a maximum altitude of 51,000 feet.
 The maximum range of the aircraft is 7,500 Nautical Miles when optimized for the cruise.

 According to Gulfstream, the G700 features the tallest, widest and longest cabin in the private jet industry.
 The cabin is so large that you can fit up to five living spaces within the cabin.

 The G700 can carry up to 19 passengers, just like the G650 and G650ER.
 However, when it comes time to sleep the G700 is able to accommodate up to 13 passengers in a sleeping configuration.
 Of course, sleeping configuration means that each passenger has a fully flat bed.